YoYolops/fairlady/README.md

 # To do
 1. **ACCOUNT FOR SILENT REMOVAL:** When a file/folder is sent to the trash bin, it fires a `Modify(Name(From))`, instead of a Remove event.
 So it won't be catched by the Remove match arm.
 In addition, the app does not send a request to server on `Modify(Name(From))`, only on `Modify(Name(Both))`, which represents a rename.
 In other words, sending a file to the trash bin would be completely missed by our system.
 This shows the need for an extra algorithm to ensure consistency between client and server

-2. [SOLVED] - **FIX PATHSTRING ARRIVING BADLY FORMATTED ON THE SERVER:** The paths strings for some request kids are arriving badly formatted on the server
+2. [DONE] - **FIX PATHSTRING ARRIVING BADLY FORMATTED ON THE SERVER:** The paths strings for some request kids are arriving badly formatted on the server

 3. **TEST IN WINDOWS:** We are, in a first moment, building everything entirely for **LINUX**.
 No tests were made in another O.S., and it is very important to do so, since different file system might result in remarkable differences in notifications fired.